karmi/retire/README.markdown

 Todo, Plans & Ideas
 -------------------

-_Slingshot_ is already used in production by its authors.
+_Tire_ is already used in production by its authors.
 Nevertheless, it's not considered finished yet.

 There are todos, plans and ideas, some of which are listed below, in the order of importance: